Table of contents

-People with this condition often have co-occurring conditions, such as depression, substance use, panic, or generalized anxiety disorders.
+People with this condition often have co-occurring conditions, such as major depression, substance use, panic, or generalized anxiety disorders.
 Patients can also report feeling numb emotionally after an event.

 Children and teens with PTSD may have different symptoms than adults.
 For those with childhood trauma under the age of 6, trauma can manifest itself as wetting the bed after having learned to use the toilet, losing the ability to talk, acting out scary events during playtime, and being clingy to a parent or other adult.

 Older children and teens appear to have symptoms more similar to adults although they may also develop what appears to be disruptive or destructive behaviors.

 People with PTSD are more prone to self-harm and suicide.
 Help is available using the National Suicide Prevention Lifeline: 800-273-8255.

 PTSD is the result of having a traumatic experience.
 These situations can be associated with military service, war zones, domestic abuse, accidents, etc. Essentially, any dangerous or scary encounter has the chance to cause the disorder.
 Prolonged violence and interpersonal abuse play a role in especially serious development of the condition.

 Types of events that can lead to PTSD include:

 - abuse, including childhood or domestic abuse